 The last trip of the year had to be spectacular for two reasons.

-This was the end of a solid summer of fishing with a good, newfound friend.
+This ended a solid summer of fishing with a good, newfound friend.
 Patrick and I initially joined forces to fish with Lon on the confluence of the Rapidan and Rappahannock early in the summer when the water levels finally became cooperative.
-Patrick was in the US on a long-term assignment working for a major IT company and, sadly, that project was wrapping up.
+Patrick was in the US on a long-term assignment working for a major IT company, and sadly, that project was wrapping up.
 With his flight back to the UK already on the tarmac warming up for his return on Thursday, we joined forces at the top of Skyline Drive at the trailhead for Hogcamp Branch to descend as far down into the Rose as we could in the time available.
-The upfront answer was that we had a 7 mile round-trip that involved a descent of 1,852 feet — a brutal, physical challenge that was the fitting end to the summer.
+The upfront answer was that we had a 7-mile round-trip that involved a descent of 1,852 feet — a brutal, physical challenge that was the fitting end to the summer.

 The trail into the deep valley that shelters the Rose River was well marked and well trodden by generations of hikers and campers.
 As I walked down the steep pitch that led from the parking area to Dark Hollow Falls, the same thoughts I had when Lon and I descended into Doyles River reverberated in my mind — “this is going to suck on the way back out”.
 And it did.

-Patrick and I were both sensitive to the fact that the spawn had ended and we were cautious about disturbing the redds.
-Therefore, we did not wear waders as the cold water would be a constant reminder to stay high and dry; fishing perched on strategic rocks as opposed to wading in the stream.
-The valley of the Rose this late in the year presents a stark contrast to the green wonderland you encounter in late spring or summer.
+Patrick and I were both sensitive to the fact that the spawn had ended, and we were cautious about disturbing the redds.
+Therefore, we did not wear waders as the cold water constantly reminded us to stay high and dry, fishing perched on strategic rocks instead of wading in the stream.
+The Valley of the Rose this late in the year presents a stark contrast to the green wonderland you encounter in late spring or summer.
 There were no leaves on the trees and the brush had thinned.
 As it turns out, this was a great advantage since there is no trail paralleling the Rose once you move away from the Loop trail at the junction.
 With the oncoming winter pushing the brush back, it made it a lot easier to bushwhack our way down the river.
 It was well worth it!

 The recent heavy rains had filled up the river and had made the fish more prone to feeding and less spooky.
 We split up at the trailhead and leapfrogged each other as we moved downstream.
 We were picky.
 We stopped at the major pools and worked them hard and successfully.
 Patrick was picking up good fish on nymphs while I was having a good day on dry flies.
 Given that we were only targeting the major pools, we moved quickly down the Rose to where it took its deep and dramatic pitch down the steep hill to level out a quarter-mile below before hurtling down the additional rocky ravine that I documented in earlier posts.
 In fact, this trip allows me to claim that I have fished the entire public section of the Rose River from Skyline Drive to Syria.